 Belgrade is a sister city to Bozeman and an intrinsic part of the growing Bozeman-metro area.
-The 12th largest city in Montana and home to about 7500 residents, Belgrade is an affordable, family-oriented western Montana community and home to Yellowstone International Airport.
+The 12th largest city in Montana and home to about 7800 residents, Belgrade is an affordable, family-oriented western Montana community and home to Yellowstone International Airport.

 Ennis, named in 2009 by Cowboy Magazine as a top 20 western town, was named for freighter, William Ennis.
 This idyllic little western town is located in Montana’s Madison Valley, along the world famous Madison River, one of Montana’s finest trout fishing streams.

 Gallatin Gateway Montana, Western Gateway to Yellowstone National Park